fadden/CiderPress2/DiskArc/Arc/MacBinary-notes.md

 +$6b / 1: (3) extended Finder flags (fdXFlags field from FXInfo)
 +$6c / 8: reserved, must be zero
 +$74 / 4: (2) total length of files when unpacked; only meaningful with compression (never used?)
-+$78 / 2: (2) length of a secondary header that immediately follows this one +$7a / 1: (2) version number of MacBinary II that uploading program is written for ($81/$82) +$7b / 1: (2) minimum MacBinary II version needed to read this file ($81)
++$78 / 2: (2) length of an optional secondary header that immediately follows this one +$7a / 1: (2) version number of MacBinary II that uploading program is written for ($81/$82) +$7b / 1: (2) minimum MacBinary II version needed to read this file ($81)
 +$7c / 2: (2) CRC of previous 124 bytes
 +$7e / 2: computer/OS ID bytes, must be zero; field was dropped in (2)
 ```

-If the secondary header is defined, skip that many bytes after the file header is read, rounded
+If the secondary header at +$78 is defined, the unpacking program should skip that many bytes
-up to the next 128-byte boundary.
-(This has reportedly never been used, outside of a few
+after the file header is read, rounded up to the next 128-byte boundary.
+(This has reportedly
-experiments.)
+never been used, outside of a few experiments.)

 Filenames use the Mac OS character set.
 Mac OS Roman may be assumed.
 The filename field
 holds the filename only, not a partial path, so the maximum length is 31 characters.
 The
-original MacBinary standard didn't note this, MacBinary II claimed 1-63 characters, but
+original MacBinary standard didn't note the length, MacBinary II claimed 1-63 characters, and
 MacBinary III reduced it to 1-31.
 The filename must not include colons (':').

 The CRC is a CRC-16/XMODEM, though that isn't explicitly mentioned in the specification.

-For the version fields, MacBinary II is version 129, MacBinary III is version 130.
+For the version fields at +$7a/7b, MacBinary II is version $81, MacBinary III is $82.

-MacBinary only stored the high byte of the Finder FInfo flags.
-According to the specification,
+MacBinary only stored the high byte of the Finder FInfo `fdFlags` field.
+According to the
-the low byte of the flags field must be zero.
-The contents of the low byte were later added to
+specification, the low byte of the flags field must be zero.
+The contents of the low byte were
-the MacBinary II header, at +$65.
+later added to the MacBinary II header, at +$65.

 The flags values are:
 ```